hynek/svcs/docs/glossary.md

 Service Layer
-    The service layer is where your business logic (also known as the *domain model*) and your {term}`service`s meet.
+    The service layer is where your business logic (also known as the *domain model*) meets your {term}`service`s.

     Since services can use other services, it's not a flat layer but more of a tree.
-    The entry point is called from your {term}`composition root` (e.g., your web framework's views).
+    The entry point is called from your {term}`composition root` (e.g., your web framework's views) and coordinates database transactions, other services and, the domain model.

-    If you pass in all the services it needs, it's {term}`Dependency Injection`.
+    If you pass in all the services it needs, it's *{term}`dependency injection`*.
+    If you look up the services *within* the service layer, it's *{term}`service location`*.

-    An example would be a function that takes a database Unit of Work, an email notification queue, an organization ID and a user ID and adds the user to the organization, if the domain model allows that:
+    An example would be a function for adding users to organizations that takes a database [Unit of Work](https://www.cosmicpython.com/book/chapter_06_uow.html), an email notification queue, an organization ID and a user ID as parameters and queries the domain model if it's OK:

     ```python
     def add_user_to_org(unit_of_work, mail_q, org_id, user_id):
+        """
+        Service Layer entry point.
+        """
         with unit_of_work:
             org = unit_of_work.organizations.get(org_id)
             user = unit_of_work.users.get(user_id)